Lonitch/Lonitch.github.io/_posts/2020-07-14-math-problem-mech.md

 ## A summary for now

-The whole problem solving process is largely based on physical laws, i.e. Newton's firs law of motion and Pascal's law, and yet the physics transformed the problem into a vivid picture of gas tank, and make the solution more creative.
-People always say that math underspins every branch of science, but people commonly forget that the math subjects like geometry start out with a physical problem in mind.
-Another example of physics serving math is the [optimal transport theory](https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)).
+The whole problem solving process is largely based on physical laws, i.e. Newton's first law of motion and Pascal's law, and yet the physics transformed the problem into a vivid picture of gas tank, and make the solution more creative.
+Math has been played the suportive role for every branch of science for so long, making people, even mathematician themselves forget that many math subjects started out with a physical problem in mind.
+Another Fields-metal-worthy example of physics serving math is the [optimal transport theory](https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)).